sreckokuz/Decorator-pattern/README.md

 **Structural** patterns are all about class, and object composition.
 This design pattern tends to ease the design by identifying a simple way to realize relationships between entities.
-Structural design patterns: **Adapter**, Bridge, Composite, Decorator, Façade, Flyweight, and Proxy.
+Structural design patterns: Adapter, Bridge, Composite, **Decorator**, Façade, Flyweight, and Proxy.

 Behavioral patterns are specifically concerned with communication between objects, that is, how objects communicate with each other.